Apotosis

 No whitelist or presale is planned.
 Apotosis is intended as a public sequential mint where collectors mint the next available work at the current adaptive price.

-What is the mint price?
+What was the mint price model?

 Is there a team allocation?